-As well as possible challenges from courts and regulators it should be remembered that Privacy Shield has a one-year shelf-life before being renewed.
+As well as possible challenges from courts and regulators it should be remembered that Privacy Shield has a one-year shelf-life before being renewed – although the European Commission has delayed the first year review.
 The European Parliament in particular is likely to be looking carefully at the scheme’s first year and may challenge its renewal.
+In July 2017 Claude Moraes the Chair of the European Parliament Committee looking at the Privacy Shield annual review said: “Deficiencies still remain and must be urgently resolved to ensure that the Privacy Shield does not suffer from critical weaknesses”.
 WP29 have also indicated that the first annual review, which started in February 2017 will be a critical time for Privacy Shield.

 Could it be challenged by Regulators?

 Almost certainly.
-Reports on the 4 August 2016 suggest that Johannes Caspar, the Hamburg Data Protection Regulator who had been very critical of Safe Harbor would like to refer to the scheme to the ECJ.
-Caspar is petitioning the Germany authorities to allow data protection regulators to refer issues like this to the ECJ directly.
+Reports in August 2016 suggest that Johannes Caspar, the Hamburg Data Protection Regulator who had been very critical of Safe Harbor would like to refer to the scheme to the ECJ.
+Caspar has petitioned the Germany authorities to allow data protection regulators to refer issues like this to the ECJ directly.

 In November 2016 ten German data protection authorities announced that they had sent a survey to 500 organisations asking for details of their data protection strategy.
 Around 150 of these questionnaires were sent by the Bavarian Data Protection Commissioner.
 Initially the businesses had been sent a questionnaire for them to complete and return to the relevant regulator.
 The document asks specific questions about the business’ use of Privacy Shield and other methods of dealing with international data transfer.
 Additionally the questionnaire asks for details of specific data transfers to the USA including in areas like helpdesk support, travel management, CRM, marketing, recruitment, collaboration platforms, quality management and cloud.

-In addition there are rumours that Austria, Bulgaria, Croatia and Slovenia abstained from the Article 31 vote and it could be that Regulators from some of those countries may also take an interest, although the WP29 statement on 26 July 2016 makes an immediate challenge less likely.
+In addition there are rumours that Austria, Bulgaria, Croatia and Slovenia abstained from the Article 31 vote and it could be that Regulators from some of those countries may also take an interest, although as time passes this makes an immediate challenge less likely.
 Privacy Shield is certainly open to challenge in the same way as Safe Harbor was.
 In effect its legal status is similar to Safe Harbor – an adequacy finding from the European Commission.

 What about a court challenge?